Phylum: Basidiomycota

 A powdery bloom and overall greyish appearance distinguish the caps of young Powdery Brittlegills.
-Some have a blue-grey tinge, while others show hints of purple, but something about this brittlegill usually betrays its identity even when seen at a distance.
+Some have a blue-grey tinge, while others show hints of purple, but something about this brittlegill usually betrays its identity even at a distance.

 ![]() |